 My favorite part about the holiday season is absolutely, positively, 100% decorating my Christmas tree(s).
-I’ve got some really easy, and might I add, cost-effective ways to make a Christmas tree look expensive for you today.
+I’ve got some really easy, and might I add, cost-effective ways to dress up your Christmas tree.
+Now, let’s talk about how to make a Christmas tree look expensive.

 I think there’s a misconception out there that you have to have a really expensive, grand Christmas tree to make it look full and styled, but I’m here to tell you, that simply isn’t the case.
 You can make any tree, any size, any color look a-mazing and I’ll show you how.

 In fact, I didn’t even put up my “big” tree this year.
 The pictures in this post are of a tree I’ve owned for years, which has been my secondary tree.
 It’s nothing special.
 It’s the Black Friday tree from Home Depot several years ago.
 I think I paid $89.00 for it.
 It’s a smaller tree, only 7 feet tall, but it’s pre-lit with white and multicolored LED lights, which is a nice bonus.

 I used this tree because I wanted to show you that it’s not about the tree, my friends.
 So, now that we’ve covered the fact that any tree will do, let’s talk about how to make a Christmas tree look expensive and beautifully styled.

 Number 1: Ornament Hooks

 - The first, and probably most important task is to upgrade your ornament hooks.
 It’s time to ditch the super cheap, plain Jane (or mismatched) ornament hooks for something consistent and a little classier.